Checklist for ensuring that your email is accessible

 - Tables are not used for page layout or, if they must be used, they include role="presentation" to indicate that it is a layout table not a data table

 About email attachments

 Email attachments, while sometimes necessary, should be considered carefully.
-Quite often, even the most carefully designed PDF will pose an accessibility issue for users of assistive technology.
+Even the most carefully designed PDF will often pose an accessibility issue for users of assistive technology.
 PDF is rarely the best format for distributing information electronically.
-Consider including the information in the text of the email rather than asking the user to download a PDF or, alternatively, consider linking to a web page.
-This will not only make your email more accessible, but it is less likely to be identified by the recipient's email service provider as spam, will be less likely to be perceived as a possible security risk, and is more likely to be read by the intended recipient!
+Consider including the email text information rather than asking the user to download a PDF or consider linking to a web page.
+Using email and not a PDF will make your email more accessible.
+Furthermore, the recipient's email service provider is less likely to be identified as spam, less likely to be perceived as a possible security risk, and is more likely to be read by the intended recipient.